-The region's future success will rely on access to, and choice of, services and resources.
+The region's future success will rely on access to, and a diversity of choice of, services and resources.
 Personal and community opportunity can be in the form of physical access via transportation systems and networks; the ability to satisfy basic personal needs like housing, health, or education; or encouraging economic development.